Hello people, I have extensively researched a plastic material known as UHMW, known for its rigidness. Without further ado, let’s begin.

 Lower mass and lower elongation to breaking is the key factor for UHMW being used in many industrial applications.

 Talking about Dyneema and Spectra, ropes used in parachutes have almost no snap-back, don’t create kinks causing weak spots, and being a rope instead of a cable unravels sections that may appear at the length of the rope cannot penetrate the body like wire can.

 UHMW plastic has the edge over the traditional monofilament line as it stretches less, has a thinner structure, and is more abrasion-resistant.

 UHMW fluoropolymer insulation protection cables are extremely popular in the wires & cables industry.
 It contains a certain amount of ECTFE and is chemically resistant to chlorine, sulfuric acid, and hydrochloric acid.
 The UHMW jacketing on the cable provides great mechanical and pliable strength during installation as well as operations.

-Ultra-high molecular weight polyethylene is heavily utilized in manufacturing PVC windows and doors: the reason being the heat withstanding capability of PVC-based materials.
-It is also used in various PVC shape profiles to be “bent” or share around a template.
+Ultra-high molecular weight polyethylene is heavily utilized in manufacturing PVC windows and doors because of the heat-withstanding capability of PVC-based materials.
+It is also used in various PVC shape profiles to be “bent” or shared around a template.

 The initial attempt was high unsuccessful, but some early success was seen n the 1990s after the improvement in the development of highly cross-linked UHMW.

 Today highly cross-linked UHMW material has become mainstream in clinical hip replacement, at least in developed countries.
 In the past decade, a trend has been picking pace, and that is the use of fibers for sutures.
 The sutures are flatter than conventionally used sutures made from polyester and poly-blends, making their application in the medical industry easier.

 5. Marine Infrastructure